 Skip to Content

-Beef in oyster sauce stir fry is an ever-green Chinese takeaway dish, this features lots of onions & goes from fridge to table in 15 minutes!
+Beef in oyster sauce stir fry is an evergreen Chinese takeaway dish; this one has lots of onions and goes from fridge to table in 15 minutes!

 Stir-fried beef steak in oyster sauce with fresh chilli and rice.